On the road with Lukas Britschgi

 Munot & Lindli

-Schaffhausen's centerpieces
+Schaffhausen's Heart

 The tour starts high up: the Munot, Schaffhausen's landmark.
 The round fortress from the 16th century towers above the rooftops of the old town.
 For Lukas, the Munot is a place for everyone - whether at the children's festival, the traditional Munotball or the atmospheric Munot openair cinema.
 The surrounding area is also full of memories for him: Numerous training sessions on the nearby sports field have made this place an important part of his childhood.